 Workday is proud to invest in activities that extend our brand beyond the world of business.
 Our athletes reflect our core values of innovation, integrity, and fun.
-They bring the same passion and commitment to sport that we do to enterprise software.
+They bring the same passion and commitment to sports that we do to enterprise software.

 Lauren Kim is the newest star of women's golf.
 She joined the Ladies Professional Golf Association (LPGA) after a stunning student career at Stanford.
 While there, she helped steer the Stanford women’s team to its first National Championship and was awarded the First Team All-American honour three times.